aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 **Principle 1 Purpose of information**

-The first principle is implemented simply by ensuring the client knows what information is collected upon signing up to Amazon as well as the primary use for it.
+The first principle is implemented simply by ensuring the client knows what information is used for when it is collected.
 Namely to provide the service promised or to improve on the service in some way.
+When the users registers an account they are asked for certian information as well as what this information is used for.

 **Principle 5 - Storage and security of personal information**